maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 4. Explore the different prompting techniques below to help you use Business Chat.

-5. Once you are finished researching your new program idea, save your program idea insights to the Word file you created earlier, titled **TEALS Program Research.docx**, for use in the next task.
+5. Once you are finished researching your new program idea, save your program idea insights to the Word file you created earlier, titled **Copilot Research.docx**, for use in the next task.

 > [!NOTE]
 > - Focus on identifying gaps or new opportunities this program could capitalize on.